If you can't find the answer you need below, please get in contact with our team by emailing firstname.lastname@example.org

-Some of our work experience placements are paid.
+Most of our work experience placements are paid.
 If you have any questions about the impact of taking part in the programme, we would advise you to speak with the Department of Work and Pensions directly, as it will depend on your individual circumstances.
-You can also speak with us by emailing email@example.com.
+You may find additional advice and support at Turn 2 Us.

 How much will it cost me?

-There is no cost for young people to take part in the Autism Exchange Programme.
+There is no cost to young people to take part in the Autism Exchange Programme.